 Beagles do have pack-instincts that make them friendly with other dogs.
 However, they still need to be socialized with other dogs.
 If you take a Beagle away from the mother and litter too early, it may take longer for them to get adjusted to another dog.

 Don’t let their calm demeanor in the home fool you.
 Beagles are very active dogs and have lots of energy to expend each day.
-And according to SimpleMost, Beagles are one of the 22 most active dog breeds.
+They were bred to chase down game, after all.
+And according to SimpleMost, these hounds are one of the 22 most active dog breeds.

 Their energetic and active temperaments will help them get along with other dogs by playing with them.
 However, you should try to ensure that the other dog breed also has high levels of energy to match the Beagle’s!

 A possessive nature isn’t usually a great trait for dogs to have, as it could potentially lead to aggression.
-However, it’s uncommon for Beagles to show aggression but can help these dogs get along with others.
+Although it’s uncommon for Beagles to show aggression, a bit of loyalty can help these dogs get along with other dogs.

 Beagles are extremely loyal dogs.
 But once they’ve determined that something or someone is worthy of protecting, then they can become possessive.